loganmhb/eatsafe-web/README.md

 That's the only config option at this time.

 You need Flask to run the application.
-I use venv, which entails:
+I use virtualenv.
+If you have that installed, then after downloading the project, set up the virtual environment folder (which I call venv):

+    virtualenv venv

+Then activate it:

     source venv/bin/activate

+Then install Flask:

+    pip install flask

 To serve the application locally, run: